covidcaremap/covid19-healthsystemcapacity/README.md

 - communication and education - what and why are these tools important for personal & community protection, public health decisionmaking at the local, county & state levels
   - public awareness building and truth-seeking to detect problems and implore action where it's most needed.
 Focus on creating actionable awareness and avoid paralysis by analysis, panic, despair.
 - project management...enough said.
+- ask great questions
+  - about how some part or all of this project works or more importantly, is useful
+  - where to avoid reinventing the wheel and use what's already built and useful out there
+  - how to connect and coordinate with related efforts
 - what else...you tell us!
 Or better yet, take what's here and run with it, build on it, make it work for your community.
 Let us know what you come up with so we can link to it and learn from you.
 Let's build and share expertise together!

 Grab the data, run the notebooks, ask questions, flag an issue, comment anywhere, send a pull request, join the gitter chat: